My shopping cart

 So, you want to build a makerspace.
-You want to facilitate creativity, encourage innovation and mold the minds of our future.
+You want to facilitate creativity, encourage innovation and mold the minds of the future.
 But, where do you begin?
 Whether you’re still in the planning stage of piecing together a makerspace or you’ve been operating one for years, when it comes to constructing a magnificent makerspace, there are a lot of things to consider.
-From sourcing materials to stimulating confidence and inspiration, one of your biggest concerns should be organization.
+From sourcing materials to stimulating confidence and inspiration, one of your biggest early concerns should be organization.

 This is a problem.
 By having a disorganized, cluttered space, you’re hindering creativity.
 According to a study by the Princeton University Neuroscience Institute:

-Well, apart from keeping a clean house, start by arranging your materials by their process.
-This means that on top of displaying your tools in an easy-to-find way, they need to be organized and grouped together in a straightforward manner.
+Well, apart from keeping a clean house, start arranging your materials by their process.
+This means that on top of displaying your tools in an easy-to-find way, they need to be organized in a straightforward manner.
 First, start by reading the room, getting an idea of the potential flow of activities.
 Then, categorize your components.
 From technology tools to construction supplies, everything needs to be housed in its own designated and separate area.

-This will allow your students to not only find the supplies they are after but to also assume and speculate where to look for new materials without having to ask an instructor, maximizing their time spent making.
+This will allow your students to not only find the supplies they are after but also to assume and speculate where to look for new materials without having to ask an instructor, maximizing their time spent making.

 After you’ve coupled your materials in their specified spaces, look to get creative with how these spaces are labeled.
-Instead of using their direct terms like “technologies” and “construction”, use words and areas that are conducive to creativity, organizing supplies by activities like: “Prototyping”, “Inventing” and “Blueprinting”.
+Instead of using their direct terms like “technologies” and “construction,” use words and areas that are conducive to creativity, organizing supplies by activities like: “Prototyping,” “Inventing” and “Blueprinting.”

 Growing up, can you remember the thrill of constructing with building blocks?
 From incredible castles and spaceships to intricate character storylines and melodramatic deaths, these scenes and memories last a lifetime.
-But, along with these memories, can you also think back to the pain and frustration of desperately digging through a bucket of bricks to find the one and only piece you need to finish your design?
+But, along with these memories, can you also think back to the pain and frustration of desperately digging through a bucket of bricks to find the only piece you need to finish your design?
 Not only did the digging hurt your hands, but it took time, a lot of time.